icgc-dcc/dcc-portal/dcc-portal-ui/UI.md

     })();
 ```

+:bomb: Make note that the state name ```helloworld``` (the first parameter in $stateProvider's ```state``` method in the example above) must be globally unique in the application.
+It is for this reason
+that your module name correctly reflect the module name folder used.
+This will reduce the probability that
+developers step on each others toes.

 :question: If you are unfamiliar with the above AngularJS Framework code we suggest you refer to the
 [AngularJS Documentation](https://docs.angularjs.org/guide).